Always consult your doctor or pharmacist before taking gentamicin eye & ear drops.

-Use of gentamycin eye & ear drops during pregnancy or breastfeeding is only when considered essential by your doctor.
-Consult your doctor or health care professional before using gentamycin eye & ear drops.
+Use gentamicin eye & ear drops during pregnancy or breastfeeding only if it is deemed essential by your doctor.
+Consult your doctor or healthcare professional before using gentamicin eye & ear drops.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
-The usual dose is in eyes, 1-2 drops every four hours.
-In ears, 2-4 drops 3-4 times daily.
+The usual dose is 1-2 drops in the eye every four hours, or 2-4 drops in the ear 3-4 times daily.

-Potential interactions include with cephalosporins, amphotericin, cisplatin, cyclosporine, diuretic medicines, and curare-type muscle relaxants.
-Consult with your doctor about any medications you are taking, before your treatment with gentamycin eye & ear drops.
+Potential interactions include cephalosporins, amphotericin, cisplatin, cyclosporine, diuretic medicines, and curare-type muscle relaxants.
+Consult your doctor about any medications you are taking before you begin treatment with gentamicin eye & ear drops.